 While many drug offenders are incarcerated following a DUI, DWI, or other drug-related crime, it’s not impossible to get a fresh start after being released from jail.
-If you’ve been released from prison on parole and you’re looking for a drug rehab program that will help you begin your new sober life, here’s what you need to know.
+If you’ve been released from prison on parole or you’ve been sentenced to probation and you’re looking for a drug rehab program that will help you begin your new sober life, here’s what you need to know.

 Probation and Parole for DUI, DWI, and Other Drug-Related Crimes

 Substance abuse and crime are known to be interconnected, with many criminal offenses stemming from addictive behaviors.
 Although addiction is recognized as a chronic disease that affects behavior and impulse control, many criminal offenders who commit drug-related crimes serve lengthy prison sentences and get out of jail only to pick up where they left off and end up back in jail.
 In fact, research shows half of all jail inmates are reincarcerated within three years of being released.1

 The challenges of adjusting to life outside of jail and maintaining a drug-free lifestyle can be overwhelming for many people who are on parole or who served a full sentence and were recently released from prison.
 However, there are alternatives to incarceration for drug offenders, one of which is drug court.